 - United States Court of Appeals for the Fourth Circuit

-- United States District Court for Eastern District of North Carolina
+- United States District Court for Eastern, Middle and Western Districts of North Carolina

 - Duke University School of Law, J.D, Top Five Percent, magna cum laude, 2020